COVID-19 FUNERAL HOME UPDATE & INFORMATIONNovember 30, 2021

 “In addition to these safeguards, our team has also developed several initiatives that we hope will provide our community with opportunities to connect and share despite the threat of COVID-19”, added firm Co-President Dennis W. Keohane.
 “Social isolation is a concern for all of us but most especially for those like the grieving and our seniors who need connection most.
 We hope that these initiatives will help people feel less isolated.”

-Keohane is offering the following initiatives to help families heal and to aid in the reduction of virus transmission and social isolation as we move into this “New Normal” phase.
+Keohane is offering the following initiatives to help families heal and to aid in the reduction of virus transmission and social isolation.

 - Complimentary live streaming and recording of ceremonies for remote participation posted on www.keohane.com